 I will be working to ensure the success of our state athletics events.
-Currently, this consists of three annual events, the golf tournament, the horseshoe competition, and the bowling tournament.
-I hope that we will be able to continue the success, and possibly find improvements, on these wonderful events.
-One change that I will be emphasizing this year is that because these events are sanctioned by the State Knights of Columbus, and because our name is on the event, all the money for the events needs to be processed through the State Treasurer.
-This is not because of any problems that we have experienced in the past, but it is due to liability reasons.
-I will work with the councils and organizers of these events to make sure that this is done and will see to it that they still receive any profits that are due to them.
+Currently, this consists of three annual events: golf tournament, horseshoe competition, and the bowling tournament.
+I hope to continue the past success and find improvements on these wonderful events.
+These events are sanctioned by the State Knights of Columbus, and because our name is with the event, all funds need to be processed through the State Treasurer.
+This is not due to any problems we have experienced in the past, but due to liability reasons.
+I will work with councils and organizers of these events to assure they receive any profits due to them.

-I am seeking for additional events that would appeal to our membership.
-If you, or your council, has an idea for an event the State could promote.
-I would love to explore the possibility of hosting a softball tournament again, or possibly holding a dart tournament.
-Contact me if you would like to explore something new.
+I am seeking additional events that would appeal to our membership.
+If you, or your council, has an idea for an event that the State could promote, contact me.
+I would love to explore the possibility of hosting a softball tournament again or a dart tournament.
+Contact me with any ideas you have.

-Please keep in mind Mass times in the area where you are scheduling these events.
-Most of our State athletic events will be taking place on a weekend, and it is likely that travelling to, and participating in these events will interfere with our members' usual Mass attendance.
-List Mass times at churches in the vicinity of the event, in all publications to assure our members make attending Mass a part of their travel plans.
+Most of our State athletic events take place on a weekend.
+Traveling to and participating in these events will interfere with attendees Mass attendance.
+List all Mass times of Catholic churches in the vicinity of the event in any advertisements, programs, or announcements.